Note: Hybrid capabilities are an Add-On for Virtual Events plans.

 Hosting a Phygital (Physical & digital) event to connect your online participants with online participants directly from the venue.

-Let's see how this works on the Airmeet session activity.
+Let's see how this works on the Airmeet session.

 Step 1: Go to the event's dashboard, and under Sessions, click on the Sessions List.

-Step 2: Click the "+Add an activity" button and select the "Session" activity.
+Step 2: Click the "+Add Schedule item" button and select the "Session".

 1. Name: Enter the session name.